-Grievance Process Grievance Process Actions Responsibility
+Grievance Actions Timeline/ Responsibility

-Frequency
+Process Frequency

-Step 1: Assess and The Appeal Daily Appeals Committee
+Step 1: Assess The Appeal Committee checks Daily Appeals

-clarify.
-Committee checks

-whether the

-submission from the
+and clarify. whether the submission from the Committee

-complainant can be
+complainant can be clarified and

-clarified and

-addressed at the point
+addressed at the point of submission

-of submission or

-requires verification,
+or requires verification,

-investigation and/or

-further action.
+investigation and/or further action.

-Sensitive grievances

-such as those related
+Sensitive grievances such as those

-to GBV/SEA/SH/ Child
+related to GBV/SEA/SH/ Child abuse

-abuse will be referred

-to the GBV focal point
+will be referred to the GBV focal point

 of the Appeals.

-Committee or the AAP

-Officer

-Refugee Refugees fleeing Since the outbreak of Refugee

-Community violence and conflict in Sudan's Community

-, returnees going back South Kordofan and ,

-to their places of Blue Nile states in

-origin are also more 2011, an estimated

-likely to encounter 200,000 Sudanese

-competition in have become refugees

-accessing basic in South Sudan, with

-resources like shelter most of them staying

-and water, hindering in Pariang and Maban

-their ability to Counties in Unity State

-participate in and Upper Nile state

-development and would likely

-activities. return to their places

-of origin as soon as

-stability and security is

-restored.
-The demand

-for basic services

-continues to increase

-in these areas.
-Among

-refugees are persons

-who have suffered

-disabilities because of

-the conflict.

-Step 3: Acknowledge The Grievance Weekly Appeals

-and follow-up Register shall be Committee/AAP

-checked on a weekly Officers

-basis by the AAP

-Officer who will collect

-all Grievance

-registration forms,

-compile Grievance

-Records, and update

-the information in the

-MIS GRM Module.

-GBV-related and other

-sensitive grievances

-will be escalated to

-the IA Senior Project

-Manager and SPCU

-Director immediately

-they are reported.
-The

-1 1

-SPCU Director shall

-notify the World Bank

-within 24 hours of

-receiving a GBV-

-related grievance.

-Step 4: Verify, This step involves the 1 week Appeals

-Investigate and Act verification, analysis Committee/AAP

-and investigative Officers

-processes that shall be

-undertaken to enable

-the resolving party to

-make an informed

-decision in resolving

-the grievance.
-The

-grievances shall be

-analyzed, investigated,

-and resolved by the

-Appeals Committee

-and resolutions
+Committee or the AAP Officer

+Refugee Refugees fleeing violence and returnees Monthly Refugee

+Community going back to their places of origin are refugee & Community

+, also more likely to encounter Returnees ,

+competition in accessing basic influx

+resources like shelter and water,

+hindering their ability to participate in

+development activities.

+Step 3: The Grievance Register shall be Weekly Appeals

+Acknowledge and checked on a weekly basis by the AAP Committee/AAP

+follow-up Officer who will collect all Grievance Officers

+registration forms, compile Grievance

+Records, and update the information

+in the MIS GRM Module.

+GBV-related and other sensitive

+grievances will be escalated to the IA

+Senior Project Manager and SPCU

+Director immediately they are

+reported.
+The SPCU Director shall

+notify the World Bank within 24 hours

+of receiving a GBV-related grievance.

+Step 4: Verify, This step involves the verification, 1 week Appeals

+Investigate and analysis and investigative processes Committee/AAP

+Act that shall be undertaken to enable the Officers

+resolving party to make an informed

+decision in resolving the grievance.

+The grievances shall be analyzed,

+investigated, and resolved by the

+Appeals Committee and resolutions

 documented.

-• The Appeals

-Committee shall meet
+The Appeals Committee shall meet on

-on a weekly basis to

-review and resolve the
+a weekly basis to review and resolve

-grievances registered

-in the week.
+the grievances registered in the week.

-Where after review

-by the Appeals
+Where after review by the Appeals

-Committee it is

-established that they
+Committee it is established that they

-are not able to resolve
+are not able to resolve the complaint,

-the complaint, it shall

-be forwarded or
+it shall be forwarded or escalated to

+the appropriate structure above the

+Appeals Committee or to the IP or

+SPCU Safeguards team.

+Step 5: Monitor This step involves tracking and Daily IP Safeguards

+and evaluate monitoring progress on the resolution team (UNOPS)

+of the complaint.
+It also involves the

+assessment of how efficient and

+transparent the GRM process is.

+• The IA Safeguards Team (UNOPS)

+through the AAP Officers shall keep

+track of the resolution of all

+grievances and make the necessary

+follow-ups with the Appeal

+Committee and other relevant

+structures to ensure grievances are

+fully addressed.
+The AAP officer is also

+responsible for updating the MIS with

+developments regarding complaints

+including investigation, appeals and

+closure.

+Step 6: Feed-back All ordinary complaints must be fully 2 weeks Appeals

+and satisfactorily resolved and closed Committee/

+within a maximum period of fourteen AAP Officers

+days.

+Where a complainant is not satisfied

+with the outcome, they have the right

-escalated to the
+to appeal to the Appeals Committee

-appropriate structure above the Appeals Committee or to the IP or SPCU Safeguards team.
-Step 5: Monitor and evaluate This step involves tracking and monitoring progress on the resolution of the complaint.
-It also involves the assessment of how efficient and transparent the GRM process is. • The IA Safeguards Team (UNOPS) through the AAP Officers shall keep track of the resolution of all grievances and make the necessary follow-ups with the Appeal Committee and other relevant structures to ensure grievances are fully addressed.
-The AAP officer is also Daily (UNOPS) responsible for updating the MIS with developments regarding complaints including investigation, appeals and closure.
-Step 6: Feed-back All ordinary complaints must be fully and satisfactorily resolved and closed within a maximum period of fourteen days.
-Where a complainant is not satisfied with the outcome, they have the right to appeal to the Appeals Committee or to a higher authority (i.e. structures above the Appeals Committee) 2 weeks Appeals Committee/ AAP Officers for reconsideration of their grievance.
+or to a higher authority (i.e. structures

+above the Appeals Committee) for

+reconsideration of their grievance.